tombomba/tombomba.github.io/_posts/2021-04-26-scattered-thoughts-on-oscars-93.md

 I saw fewer nominees this year than in previous years, but what I did see was perfectly fine, mass market entertainment.
 None of them were quite Best Pictures, though.

-Winners of major categories, per place of origin: United States (2x), England (2x), China, Denmark, Wales, Korea, Portugal, and France.
+People who won in major categories, per place of origin: U.S. (2x), England (2x), China, Denmark, Wales, Korea, Portugal, and France.
 If the Oscar is global, then let it be global.
 Abolish "Best International" and design a system that allows future noms to reflect a new reality.

 Is Marlee Matlin Hollywood's one deaf friend?